EmanueleFrancazi/IGB-and-Normalization/README.md

     loss.backward()
 ```

-### 7. Validation Step
+### 8. Validation Step

-Perform evaluation using the `evaluate` method during checkpoints:
+Perform evaluation using the `evaluate` method at specific points during training:

 ```python
 if (step + 1) in ValChecks:  # Validation phase